w3c/media-wg/README.md

-# media-wg
+# Media Working Group

-Media Working Group
+This repository hosts the [home page of the Media Working Group](https://www.w3.org/media-wg/).